Thank you for your interest!

 Are there any contraindications to meditation?

 Studies show that for typical daily practice, meditation does not lead to adverse experiences in most meditators.
 With advanced practice for long periods, such as intense meditation retreats, adverse experiences might occur and can be prevented, monitored, and addressed by adjusting techniques to each meditator’s experience.
 If you are currently following a mental health treatment and are interested in starting a meditation practice, consider discussing this possibility with your healthcare provider.

 Can meditation help me feel better?

 Most people who have started a meditation practice have found they are more focused, more composed, respond better to stress, and experience more positive emotions.

 Research also shows that meditation has proven benefits such as increased stress resiliency, increased compassion and connection with others, enhanced ability to focus, and reduced disruptive thoughts.
 It also enhances physical health markers, for instance reducing inflammation response to stress and increasing protective activity in cells.
 Research also indicates that meditation can be beneficial when associated with medical support in the management of pain, anxiety, addictions, and some mood disorders.
-Meditation cannot however replace a medical treatment.
+Meditation cannot however replace treatment from a healthcare provider.

 If you have any questions or comments, please get in touch.